 Four days in the clouds

-This magical, mountainside marvel is less about the big name headliners than the breathtaking views.
-Amid this backdrop revelers can partake in yoga, mingle with the villagers, witness sunrise DJ sets and more.
+This magical, mountainside marvel – which takes place a whole 850m above sea level, and is now in its 10th year – is less about the big-name headliners than the breathtaking views.
+Amid this backdrop, revellers can partake in yoga, mingle with the villagers, witness sunrise DJ sets and more.
 Plus, it ends the way all festivals should: with a pool party in a spa.

 A Croatian banger in the dance fest calendar

 Before SuncéBeat sets up at Tisno’s beautiful Garden Resort a the end of July, Love International gets a look-in.
 They’ve got a powerful line-up of house, disco and techno planned, with the finest selectors playing on boats and open-air stages all week long.

 Line-up includes Andrew Weatherall, Artwork, Ross From Friends, Elena Colombi, Horse Meat Disco, Prosumer, Roman Flügel, Crazy P Soundsystem, DJ Tennis.

 Tisno, Murter Island, Croatia.
 Jul 15-22. €155 (all week).